 Introduction

 When building applications on top of Tinfoil’s private inference API, you often need to add your own infrastructure layer between your client applications and the inference enclave.
 Perhaps you want to authenticate your users, track API usage, implement rate limiting, or add custom routing logic.
 The challenge is doing this without compromising the end-to-end encryption.
 This is where the Encrypted HTTP Body Protocol (EHBP) becomes useful.
 EHBP encrypts HTTP message bodies at the application layer using Hybrid Public Key Encryption (HPKE), completely separate from transport layer security like TLS.
 This separation means you can run a proxy server that inspects headers and metadata, while the actual request and response bodies remain encrypted end-to-end between your client and the Tinfoil enclave.
-Moreover, our SDKs automatically check and validate the HPKE key to ensure it is generated inside an attested secure enclave.
+Moreover, our JavaScript SDK automatically checks and validates the HPKE key to ensure it is generated inside an attested secure enclave.
 Your proxy server becomes an intermediary that can be used add your Tinfoil API keys, authenticate and authorize your users with custom logic, track usage metrics and implement rate limiting, add custom routing headers based on your business logic, and log metadata for debugging and monitoring—all while the actual inference data remains encrypted throughout the entire journey.The Challenge

 When you’re building a production application with Tinfoil, you typically face a dilemma.
 On one hand, you need to keep yourTINFOIL_API_KEY secret—exposing it to client browsers would allow anyone to use your API quota.